-Key Largo is also a prime diving destination, so if you are prone to diving or even snorkeling, you will definitely want to park your van here for a few days.
+Key Largo is also a prime diving destination.
+If you enjoy diving or snorkeling, you will definitely want to park your van here for a few days.
 Key Largo has dozens of camping options including these campgrounds:

-- John Pennekamp Coral Reef State Park – 47 campsites for RVs and tents, with accessible restrooms and showers, and 24-hour WiFi at the concession building.
+- John Pennekamp Coral Reef State Park: 47 campsites for tents and RV camping in the Keys; accessible restrooms and showers; 24-hour WiFi at the concession building.
 Several boating excursions depart from the park.

 Camping in Long Key

-100 miles from Miami, Long Key is a nature’s paradise with bird-watching, kayaking, fishing and much more.
+100 miles from Miami, Long Key is a nature-lover’s paradise with bird-watching, kayaking, fishing and much more.
 Layton is the main “city” on Long Key, with a population nearing 200 residents.

-This area tends to be a bit less crowded than Key Largo or Key West as it’s “on the way” to Key West so many visitors drive right through.
-As such, there are fewer campgrounds around Long Key, but still enough campground choices from no-frills to fancy, that you should not have any trouble finding a spot to camp in your van if you plan ahead.
+This area tends to be a bit less crowded than Key Largo or Key West.
+Many visitors drive right through, as it’s “on the way” to Key West.
+As such, there are fewer campgrounds in Long Key, but still enough choices – from no-frills to fancy – that you should not have any trouble finding a spot to park your van if you plan ahead.

-- Long Key State Park – this state park campground has 60 campsites with Atlantic Ocean views and hot showers at the campground.
+- Long Key State Park: This state park has 60 campsites with Atlantic Ocean views and hot showers at the campground.
 Kayak rental is also available at the state park.
-Note: the campground received extensive damage during Hurrican Irma and will be closed through December 2019.
-Check the website for the most up to date information.

-- Fiesta Key RV Resort – this RV resort on Long Key has thought of everything.
-From a swimming pool and hot tub to Tiki Bar & Cantina Restaurant, there are numerous activities and amenities at Fiesta Key RV Resort.
+- Fiesta Key RV Resort: One of the more luxurious Florida Keys RV parks, this resort on Long Key has thought of everything.
+From a swimming pool and hot tub, to a Tiki Bar & Cantina Restaurant, there are numerous activities and amenities at Fiesta Key RV Resort.

 Wildlife is abundant in this area, with the Dolphin Research Center and Turtle Hospital both located here.
 As with the other Florida Keys destinations, Marathon offers a nice assortment of affordable state park camping and luxury RV resorts with all the amenities.
 Two of the more popular options include:

-- Bahia Honda State Park – one of the Keys most coveted destinations is Bahia Honda State Park on Bahia Honda Key and hands down my pick for THE place to van camp.
+- Bahia Honda State Park: One of the Keys’ most coveted destinations is Bahia Honda State Park on Bahia Honda Key and hands down my pick for THE best place for camping in the Florida Keys.
 The beach is award-winning and the park has some of the best snorkeling and beachcombing in Florida.
 The park has multiple campgrounds, including some hammock camping sites, and offers cabin rentals as well if you need a break from the van!

-Key West is quite small but very popular with tourists.
-Camping on Key West is limited, but there are a few options and if you’re willing to drive a bit to the Lower Keys, you can still easily explore Key West several times during your Florida Keys vacation.
+It’s a small island, but Key West is very popular with tourists.
+Key West camping is limited, but there are a few options.
+And if you’re willing to drive a bit to the Lower Keys, you can still easily explore Key West several times during your Florida Keys vacation.

-- Leo’s Campground & RV Park – located at mile marker 4.5, Leo’s has RV and tent sites, some of which have electric.
+- Leo’s Campground & RV Park: Located at mile marker 4.5, Leo’s has RV and tent sites, some of which have electric.
 They even offer tent rentals and setup if you prefer.
-This no-frills campground has fun outdoor games and resident iguanas.
+This no-frills Key West campground has fun outdoor games and resident iguanas.

-One final note on camping in the Florida Keys; as I mentioned earlier, it’s a very popular RV destination in the winter months, so if you plan to use RV parks, you need to make reservations well in advance and should expect to pay up to and over $100 per night for a fully-equipped site with hookups.
+One final note on camping in the Florida Keys: As mentioned, it’s a very popular RV destination in the winter months.
+If you plan to use RV parks, you need to make reservations well in advance and should expect to pay up to and over $100 per night for a fully-equipped site with hookups.
 State Parks are less expensive, but also very popular.

-Of course, there are cheaper options, and van camping gives you some flexibility, but it’s good to do all your research upfront and make sure you plan ahead.
-There aren’t rest stops and Wal-Marts along the way to use as a backup like you would in another part of the US!
+There are cheaper options, and van camping gives you some flexibility, but it’s good to do all your research upfront and plan ahead.

 Have you van camped in the Florida Keys?
 What tips would you share?